peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 ## What should the relevant treatment and control groups be? <a id="control">&nbsp;</a>

-So we’re looking to five different independent variables to track changes in diet.
+So we’re looking to five different dependent variables to track changes in diet.
 But we’re really interested in the impact of leafleting.
 The study was designed well -- there was a control leaflet and two different treatment leaflets.

 <table>
 	<caption>Leaflets Recognized by Follow-up Survey Respondents</caption>